-TED is a non-profit organization that began in 1984 for the purpose of combining technology, education and design in ways to provide free educational opportunities to people pursuant to the catch phrase “ideas worth spreading.”
+TED is a non-profit organization that began in 1984 for the purpose of combining technology, education and design in ways to provide free educational opportunities to people pursuant to the catchphrase “ideas worth spreading.”
 As online education developed and advanced, TED created “TED talks.”
-Speakers, some well-known but others just remarkable in their field, record talks of less than 20 minutes.
+Speakers, some well-known but others just remarkable in their fields, record talks of less than 20 minutes.
 A live audience is in attendance.
 They are educational or motivational and designed specifically for TED online education.

 Koller and Ng are also using their online education videos to study the way people learn.
 Student responses to quizzes and participation in online discussion groups are all studied in order to understand how people process knowledge.

-3. The most watched ever TED online education video is “Schools kill creativity,” by Sir Ken Robinson.
+Sir Ken Robinson presents the most watched-ever TED online education video.
 It was produced in 2006.
 Sir Robinson believes that traditional schools stifle creativity and that new ways of learning need to be explored.
-He says that unfortunately, our schools train students to be good workers instead of creative thinkers.
+He says that, unfortunately, our schools train students to be good workers instead of creative thinkers.

 To encourage learning, computers are being placed in community centers and TED online education implemented.
 The technology is fascinating and the students can find topics that interest them.
 In this talk, Leadbeater shares his experiences and observations of the success of online education in these countries.